On the mathematical and foundational significance of the uncountable: Main results I

 where $E$ is the set consisting of the real $1$ and all $a_{k}$, and where $m(\eps)$ is such that $m(\eps)\geq \frac{1}{\eps}$ and the tail of the alternating harmonic series satisfies $|\sum_{k=n}^{\infty}\frac{-1^{k+1}}{k}|\leq \eps$ for $n\geq m(\eps)$.
 We leave it as an exercise that this gauge can be defined in $\ACAo$.
 The proof that $\delta_{\eps}$ is a gauge for $\kappa$ is completely straightforward and elementary, but somewhat long and tedious.
 Hence, we omit this proof and refer to \cite{bartle}*{p.\ 35}. \end{proof} Example \ref{splitskop} notwithstanding, we now prove that the base theory in Theorem~\ref{firstje} can be weakened to weak K\"onig's lemma. \begin{cor} The equivalences in Theorem \ref{firstje} can be proved in $\RCAo+\WKL$. \end{cor} \begin{proof} As noted in the proof, only $\HBU\di \eqref{itemone}$ in Theorem \ref{firstje} requires $(\mu^{2})$.
 To prove this implication in $\RCAo+\WKL$, note that in case $(\mu^{2})$, we may use the proof of Theorem \ref{firstje}.
 In case of $\neg(\mu^{2})$, all $\R\di \R$-functions are continuous by \cite{kohlenbach2}*{Prop.\~3.12}.
 Thanks to $\WKL$, all $\R\di \R$-functions are uniformly continuous on $[0,1]$ by \cite{kohlenbach4}*{Prop.\ 4.10}.
 Hence, the definition of gauge integral reduces to that of Riemann integral, and the latter is even unique in $\RCA_{0}$.
 The law of excluded middle as in $(\mu^{2})\vee \neg(\mu^{2})$ now finishes the proof. \end{proof} Fifth, we discuss in what sense we may evaluate (general) gauge integrals. \begin{rem}[Computing integrals] \rm In the case of the R-integral, a modulus (of R-integration) computes a $\delta>0$ in terms of any $\eps>0$ as in Definition \ref{GID}.
 Hence, if $P_{n}$ is the equidistant partition of $I$ with mesh $1/2^{n}$, we know that $S(P_{n}, f)$ converges to the R-integral of $f$ on $I$, and the modulus provides a rate of convergence.
 For the gauge integral, there is no analogue of the equidistant partition: even given a gauge modulus $\delta(\eps, x)$, we need to find, say for every $\eps>0$, a $\delta(\eps, \cdot)$-fine partition $Q_{\eps}$; only then can we consider the limit of $S(Q_{\eps}, f)$ for $\eps\di 0$, which converges to the gauge integral of $f$ on $I$ as in Theorem \ref{cauct}.
 To find such a partition, the only option (we can imagine) is to consider $\cup_{x\in I}(x-\delta(\eps, x), x+\delta(\eps, x))$ and apply the realiser $\Omega$ for $\HBU$ as in \eqref{1337} to obtain a finite sub-cover.
-The latter can be modified using $\mu^{2}$ into a $\delta(\eps, \cdot)$-fine partition. \end{rem} Finally, we discuss some foundational implications of the above results. \begin{rem} \rm Feferman discusses in \cite{fefermanlight}*{V} what fragments of mathematics are necessary for the development of physics.
-He claims that the logical system \textbf{W}, a conservative extension of Peano arithmetic, suffices for this purpose.
-Feferman also discusses two purported (exotic) counterexamples involving non-measurable sets and non-separable spaces; he shows that these are rather fringe in physics, if part of the latter at all.
+The latter can be modified using $\mu^{2}$ into a $\delta(\eps, \cdot)$-fine partition. \end{rem} Sixth, two of the redeeming features of the gauge integral are its simplicity (via the similarity to the Riemann integral) and its generality.
+Indeed, the gauge integral boasts the most general version of the fundamental theorem of calculus and is `maximally' closed under improper integrals via Hake's theorem.
+We now consider the former theorem, which indeed only requires a modulus of differentiability. \begin{thm}[$\RCAo+\HBU$] Let $f:\R\di \R$ be differentiable with a modulus.
+Then $\int_{a}^{b}f' = f(b)-f(a)$, and the latter modulus provides a gauge modulus. \end{thm} \begin{proof} The textbook proof (see e.g.\ \cite{bartle}*{p.\ 58}) amounts to little more than manipulation of definitions and of course goes through in $\RCAo+\HBU$. \end{proof} It goes without saying that restricting the fundamental theorem of calculus to e.g.\ measurable functions (as is done in e.g.\ \cite{walshout}) flies in the face of the generality the gauge integral enjoys.